WWJ-TV

-WWJ-TV (channel 62) is a television station in Detroit, Michigan, United States, owned and operated by the CBS television network.
-Under common ownership with CW affiliate WKBD-TV under the network's CBS News and Stations group, both stations share studios on Eleven Mile Road in the Detroit suburb of Southfield, while WWJ-TV's transmitter is located in Oak Park.
+WWJ-TV (channel 62) is a television station in Detroit, Michigan, United States.
+It is owned and operated by the CBS television network through its CBS News and Stations division, alongside WKBD-TV (channel 50), an affiliate of The CW.
+The two outlets share studios on Eleven Mile Road in the Detroit suburb of Southfield; WWJ-TV's transmitter is located in Oak Park, Michigan.